 Serious side effects

-Your chance of muscle breakdown is higher if you:
+Your chance of muscle breakdown

 - take certain other medicines while you take Crestor